Cafeteria Christians: Cafeteria Catholicism

-Cafeteria Catholicism is an earlier term that is related, but not the same as Cafeteria Christianity.
+Cafeteria Catholicism is a term that is related, but not the same as Cafeteria Christianity.
 The term Cafeteria Catholic is applied to those who assert a Catholic faith, yet dissent from one or more doctrinal or moral teachings of the Catholic Church, or who are viewed as dissenting by those who use the term.
-Another name for this is Lapsed Catholic.

-Christian Atheism / Cultural Christian
+Christian atheism/Cultural Christian

 Cultural Christians are deists, pantheists, agnostics, atheists, and antitheists who adhere to Christian values and appreciate Christian culture.
 This kind of identification may be due to various factors, such as family background, personal experiences, and the social/cultural environment in which they grew up.

-Christian Atheism is a form of cultural Christianity and ethics system drawing its beliefs and practices from Jesus' life and teachings as recorded in the New Testament Gospels and other sources, whilst rejecting supernatural claims of Christianity.
+Christian atheism is a form of cultural Christianity and ethics system drawing its beliefs and practices from Jesus' life and teachings as recorded in the New Testament Gospels and other sources, whilst rejecting supernatural claims of Christianity.
 Christian Atheists may attend church, however, they do not have to attend Christian church services, or any church services to be considered a Christian Atheist.
 A Christian Atheist is one who doubts or rejects altogether the conventional notions of God, but still follows the moral aspects of the religion.